-There has been much discussion on improvements to engineering education in the last decade, including calls for more integration of engineering practice,^[7] adoption of cooperative learning methods,^[8] expansion of the engineering degree to a five-year degree,^[9] changes in faculty reward structures,^[10] and insertion into the curriculum of international experience and the studies of ethics,^[11] government regulation,^[12] and many other subjects.^[13-15] These ideas have merit, but wholesale change is expensive, time consuming, and often unrewarded.
+A Proposal: Renewed Emphasis on Integration There has been much discussion on improvements to engineering education in the last decade, including calls for more integration of engineering practice [7], adoption of cooperative learning methods, mandatory licensing, expansion of the engineering degree, changes in faculty reward structures [8], and insertion into the curriculum of international experience and the studies of ethics [9], environmental impact, government regulation [10] and many other subjects [11,12,13].
+These ideas have merit, but wholesale change is expensive.

 We have discussed the question, what is the best way now and in the future to educate a chemical engineer?
 In addressing this question we have found good things about the current method.
 We have also identified some challenges to maintaining the quality of the chemical engineering curriculum.
-Finally, we have discussed the curriculum as being composed of two components-content and process.
+Finally, we have discussed the curriculum as being composed of two components, content and process.
 Content and process are delivered together, and it is in the specifics of how this is done that we see an opportunity to address some of the challenges identified above.

-The typical chemical engineering curriculum in 2005 requires roughly two years of science and mathematics study followed by a year of discipline-specific engineering science followed by a capstone senior experience.
+The typical chemical engineering curriculum in 2004 requires roughly two years of science and mathematics study followed by a year of discipline-specific engineering science followed by a capstone senior experience.
 Engineering practice, therefore, is left until senior year (or late in the junior year), in large measure because of the need to build on the prerequisite material.
-To improve this curriculum we need to strengthen the exposure to engineering practice, make room for new subjects, and bolster teamwork and communication skills.
+To improve this curriculum we need to strengthen the exposure to engineering practice, make room for new subjects, and bolster teamwork and communications skills.
 These challenges can mostly be addressed by attending to the integration of chemical engineering practice into the delivery of the existing subjects.

 All courses can strengthen students' mastery of chemical engineering practice by increasing attention to problem-solving process.
 While it is true that sophomores and juniors are not ready to tackle full-fledged engineering design, the problem-solving process used in chemical engineering senior design is the generic problem-solving process we discussed above.
-This process can be integrated into the first-year, sophomore, and junior courses by using open-ended problems and by assigning homework that stretches students beyond the "pattern recognition" response.
-Such problembased learning methods^[16,17] have been advocated by many on a wide scale, but it is also possible to implement it piecemeal to good effect.
+This process can be integrated into the first-year, sophomore, and junior courses by using open-ended problems and by assigning homeworks that stretch students beyond the "pattern recognition" response.